CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseLocale.md

 ```

 ### -Description
-The string field to hold the description value
+The string field to hold the description value.

 ```yaml
 Type: string